-Credit by Examination may be obtained by the following methods:
+Credit for Prior Learning may be obtained by one of the following methods:

-- Achievement of a score of 3 or higher on an Advanced Placement Examination administered by the College Entrance Examination Board. - Achievement of a score that qualifies for credit by examination in the College Level Examination Program. - Credit by satisfactory completion of an examination administered by the college in lieu of completion of a course listed in the college catalog. - Achievement of an examination administered by other agencies approved by the college.
+- Achievement of a score of 3 or higher on an Advanced Placement Examination administered by the College Entrance Examination Board. - Achievement of a score that qualifies for credit by examination in the College Level Examination Program (CLEP). - Credit by satisfactory completion of an examination administered by the college in lieu of completion of a course listed in the college catalog. - Achievement of an examination administered by other agencies approved by the faculty member in the discipline of the course being challenged. - Assessment approved or conducted by proper authorities of the college. - Achievement of a satisfactory score on a high-level International Baccalaureate (IB) examination. - Evaluation of Joint Service Transcript (JST). - Evaluation of industry recognized credential documentation. - Evaluation of student-created portfolios.